rpadovani/rpadovani.com/_posts/2019-04-19-gitlab-responsible-disclosure.md

 ## Summary of the issue

-- Rogue user is added to a private group with dozen of projects
+- Rogue user is added to a private group with dozens of projects
 - The user's role in some projects changes
 - Rogue is fired, and removed from the group: they still have access to projects where their role was changed